xankmoney/whitepaper/xank-white-paper_en.md

 ### Stable Pay Functionality

 This protocol function described in the above scenarios is called Stable Pay and is an optional function.
 This means that the sender and receiver can mutually decide if they want to use the protocol for a stable transaction that is tracked to an underlying soft peg or alternatively decide to do a raw XANK coin transaction that is not pegged to an underlying asset.
+The Stable Pay works very similarly to how the FX forward contract works in the real world without an end date to mitigate any currency fluctuations when trading internationally.
+We want to bring this valuable service to the cryptocurrency level and remove the high costs associated with it.

 ### Local Pay Functionality